 A change order is a written statement signed by the customer authorizing the contractor to do additional work not included in the original contract.
 The change order should be signed before the additional work is started, but often it is not in order to keep the project moving.
 The amount specified is due when the project is completed.
 A change order also may be written when a contractor comes across any unforeseen damage or problem.

-We hope the answers to these questions can help you understand the process of using a general contractor at XLT Construction Inc. in Peoria.
+We hope the answers to these questions can help you understand the process of using a general contractor at XLT Construction Inc. in Paradise Valley.
 Please contact us with any unanswered questions at (602) 412-0739.